Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 This allows to paint up to 256 different textures, however it introduces an important constraint: you cannot blend more than 3 textures at a given pixel.

-#### Creating a `TextureArray`
+#### Creating a `TextureArray` manually

+**Note: it is now possible to use the [import tool](#using-the-import-tool) to set this up automatically.
+The following description explains how to do it manually.**

-Contrary to `CLASSIC4`, you cannot use the legacy dialog to setup each texture.
-Instead, you will have to use Godot directly to make it.
+Contrary to `CLASSIC4` shaders, you cannot directly assign individual textures with a shader that requires `TextureArray`.
+Instead, you'll have to import one.

 1) With an image editor, create an image, which you subdivide in square tiles, like an atlas.
 I each of them, place one ground texture, like so: